sjldk/railway.zone/about.md

 Hi, I'm Søren, I live in Denmark.
 Welcome to my pages on model railways, in particular the German model railway in H0.

 ## Contact information
-Unfortunately, I had to take down the contact page due to heavy amounts of spam mail.
 If you would like to get in touch or have a question, you can mail me at "info (at) railway.zone".

 ![Me in front of a Märklin logo](images\about\me_in_front_of_maerklin_logo.jpg)

-## My Train Hobby
+## How it all began
 I got my first train set at the age of five, it was a Märklin train set.
 I loved my Märklin train set and played with it a lot, as you can see on the picture below, my first locomotive has taken some beating over the years, but I still have it.
 It is retired now, just like the real railway, more modern locomotives have taken its place.

 Over the years the hobby has been on and off.
 I bet that most of us in the hobby can recognize this pattern.
 In 2007 I picked the hobby up again, starting over with a new Märklin train set.
 I was amazed that I could still run my older Märklin as well.